taxmeifyoucan/p2p-trading/README.md

 ![Bitcoin a klid](https://user-images.githubusercontent.com/61149543/154226607-d56b75f3-624a-4230-b86a-ce3cdcedab64.png)

 Our historical experience teaches us about the benefits of p2p trading.
-Ask central/eastern Europeans about the veksel or fartsovka.
+Ask central Europeans about veksel (coming from the German word Wechsel) or the Russian equivalent, fartsovka.

 ## Current solutions